rayliuca/AlbertaPropertySalesData/README.md

 This is a work in progress...

-(The scraping part works, but Spin 2 only returns limited results at a time within the specified criteria (not record fits the search will be returned).
+(The scraping part works, but Spin 2 only returns limited results at a time within the specified criteria (not every record that fits the search will be returned).
 Will need to implement a grid sweep system)